michaelmusty/.dotfiles/IDEAS.markdown

 *   ad() could be more intelligent; if there's only one directory that matches the *whole pattern*, we can assume it's safe to use that one, rather than stopping each time any node has more than one match
-*   It seems likely that testing the terminal with tput to check if we can use --color with GNU grep(1) or ls(1) is overkill--I suspect it probably tests that internally, which would simplify the function wrappers.
-Need to check the source probably.